pinchbv/floor/floor/README.md

 - `String` - TEXT
 - `bool` - REAL (0 = false, 1 = true)
 - `Uint8List` - BLOB

+In case you want to store sophisticated Dart objects that can be represented by one of the above types, take a look at [Type Converters](#type-converters).

 ### Primary Keys
 Whenever a compound primary key is required (e.g. *n-m* relationships), the syntax for setting the keys differs from the previously mentioned way of setting primary keys.